josmar-crwdstffng/angular/aio/content/guide/forms.md

     The form clears, and the *required* bars to the left of the input box are red, indicating invalid `name` and `power` properties.
     Notice that the error messages are hidden.
-    This is because the form is pristine; you haven't changed anything yet.
+    This is because the form is pristine; you have not changed anything yet.

 1. Enter a name and click **New Hero** again.

     Now the application displays a `Name is required` error message, because the input box is no longer pristine.
     The form remembers that you entered a name before clicking **New Hero**.

-1. To restore the pristine state of the form controls, clear all of the flags imperatively by calling the form's `reset()` method after calling the `newHero()` method.
+1. To restore the pristine state of the form controls, clear all of the flags imperatively by calling the `reset()` method of the form after calling the `newHero()` method.

     <code-example header="src/app/hero-form/hero-form.component.html (Reset the form)" path="forms/src/app/hero-form/hero-form.component.html" region="new-hero-button-form-reset"></code-example>

-    Now clicking **New Hero** resets both the form and its control flags.
+    Now clicking **New Hero** resets both the form and the associated control flags.

 <div class="alert is-helpful">